1 Framework of inheritance tax

 If the net estate amount exceeds the amount of basic exemption, inheritance tax will be imposed, so a declaration and payment of inheritance tax need to be made.

-Net estate amount represents the total amount of gross estate amount and properties donated under taxation by settlement at the time of inheritance, after subtracting the tax-exempt properties, funeral expenses and debts and adding the properties donated within three years before commencement of inheritance, as shown in the above diagram.
+Net estate amount represents the total amount of gross estate amount and properties donated under taxation by settlement at the time of inheritance, after subtracting the tax-exempt properties, funeral expenses and debts and adding the properties donated related to taxation for calendar year subject to additional tax, as shown in the above diagram.

 3 People with obligation to pay inheritance tax and taxable properties